iliakan/javascript-book/en/01-basics/04-mastering-data-types/03-objects.md

 # Objects

-Objects in javascript are kind of two-faced.
+Objects in JavaScript are kind of two-faced.

 From one side, an object is an associative array (called <i>hash</i> in some languages).
 It stores key-value pairs.